rufer7/aspnetcore-serilog-azureappservice/README.md

 > [!IMPORTANT]
 > This setting should only be added to the Azure App Service in case of troubleshooting.
 Otherwise, the logs will be flooded with debug logs.

+### Smart Request Logging

+The NuGet package [Serilog.AspNetCore](https://www.nuget.org/packages/Serilog.AspNetCore) includes middleware for request logging which can be configured to make logs and exceptions from .NET core middleware visible in the logs.

+For more details see [here](https://github.com/serilog/serilog-aspnetcore?tab=readme-ov-file#request-logging)

 ### Azure Application Insights

 To query the application logs in Azure Application Insights, proceed as follows: